 Josh is an environmental market practitioner.
 Over 38 years he has structured/brokered an unparalleled array of environmental credit transactions around the globe.
 Through this and related experience, he has developed a practical understanding as to how well-designed market-based environmental policy instruments can be used to address environmental problems.
 Josh has provided policy analysis, environmental credit market assessments, environmental permitting, environmental credit regulation evaluation/development, and emissions trading simulation services to thousands of students, government officials, industrial stakeholders, and civil society members that are engaged in the administration of (or are subject to) international, national, regional, and local environmental markets.
 Josh has supported innovative environmental credit trading strategies including those targeting power plants, mineral processing, petro-chemicals, manufacturing, forest management, carbon farming, and mobile sources.
 Josh is a co-inventor of a patent that provides for the neutralization/offsetting of equities.
 Josh graduated with honors in Public Policy Sciences from Duke University.

 Karin Corfee is a partner in the Energy Practice and is based in San Francisco, California.
 Key areas of expertise include strategic planning, renewable energy, energy efficiency and distributed generation.
 She currently serves as the global leader of Guidehouse’s Clean Energy Programs team.
-The team is comprised of engineers, economists, and social scientists focused on a wide range of clean energy services.
+The team is composed of engineers, economists, and social scientists focused on a wide range of clean energy services.
 Over her 30-year career, Karin has helped develop policies and programs to facilitate increased deployment and optimization of energy efficiency and distributed energy resources (DER).

 Karin has conducted numerous high profile studies examining the impacts of distributed energy resources on the grid.
 Studies include the California Solar Initiative (CSI) Market Transformation Studies, CSI SASH/MASH Impact Evaluation Studies, Net Energy Metering (NEM) Grandfathering Analysis, Value of Solar Analysis, DG PV T&D Impact Study, and several projects related to solar plus storage market adoption and community solar.